They Who Feed on Shadows - Episode 6

 A seven-foot chicken is walking out of our house.

-It’s a full-body costume with yellow feathers and a molded headpiece that makes the man wearing it look 95% like a cock.
+It’s a full-body costume with yellow feathers and a molded headpiece that makes the man wearing it look 95% like a huge cock.
 If he had wings and a gizzard instead of arms and a flat chest, he’d be all the way there.

 I stop at the west end of the house and get out of my car to watch.
 The chicken walks down the brick front steps that lead to the office entrance and plods across the driveway to the patient parking area.

-Behind every great cock is a woman wearing enormous sunglasses.
-She waits discreetly for her rooster behind the wheel of a BMW.
-Smoke coils out the window from her cigarette.
-The chicken walks up to the driver’s-side window and throws open his wings, presenting himself.
-His woman claps once and shakes her head, flicks her cigarette into our driveway.
+Her rooster walks up to the car and throws open his wings, presenting himself.
+He does a little jig.
+She claps once and shakes her head and flicks her cigarette into our driveway.
 The pair have a quick, heated exchange.
 I can’t hear his costume-muffled mumbles.

 The woman’s voice is high and bright, however.
+Like the song of a faraway, fussy bird that is predatory.

 From this distance, I can make out the phrase, “You’re an idiot!”